hydrodynamicstability/Invitation-to-Hydrodynamics/booksByPhysicists.md

     - Alfven is the founder of modern magnetohydrodynamics, a topic he covers in this book.
 - Subrahmanyan Chandrasekhar, 1981:  *Hydrodynamic and Hydromagnetic Stability*.
 Dover.
 (Original edition published in the International Series of Monographs on Physics, by Oxford University Press, 1961.)
     - A landmark contribution by a legendary astrophysicist.
 Anyone interested in hydrodynamic instabilities must own this book.
 (In 2011 Edward A. Spiegel  edited and published Chandrasekhar's 1954 lectures on *The Theory of Turbulence*.)

+### Some reflections on the books discussed

+In this section I focus on the books listed in the first two sections, on continuum and fluid mechanics.

+*A chronological perspective*.
+In the early years of the nuclear age, Sommerfeld's lectures appeared in English in 1950, and the first English edition of Landau & Lifshitz appeared in 1959.
+Both remained staples for years; though most of the books in fluid mechanics in this era were written by nonphysicists, such as Batchelor's masterpiece (1967).
+It was not until the 1970s that a few more physicists realized that their perspective could be useful - McCormack & Crane (1973), Trefil (1975), and Tritton (1977).
+It seems that only the third of these was an undisputed success.
+The 1980s saw the appearance of Bhatia & Singh (1984), the first English edition of Brekhovskikh & Goncharov (1985), and  second editions of the classics, Landau & Lifshitz (1987) and Tritton (1988).
+The 1990s greeted the second edition of Brekhovskikh & Goncharov (1994) and the landmark contribution of Faber (1995).

+The first decade of the 21st century witnessed the first English edition of Guyon et al. (2001), the first edition of Lautrup (2005), and Kambe's contribution (2007).
+However the second decade welcomed an outburst of physicists on our subject:  Falkovich (2011, 2018), Pert (2013), Rieutord (2015), Regev et al. (2016), Fitzpatrick (2017), Thorne & Blandford (2017), Rajeev (2018), as well as second editions of Lautrup (2011) and Guyon et al (2015), both possible candidates for "classic" status.
+Thus, the most recent decade has single-handedly eliminated the death of general and introductory books on fluid mechanics written by physicists!

 [Return to main page](https://hydrodynamicstability.github.io/Invitation-to-Hydrodynamics/)